James-Deciutiis/313_hw1/README.md

 <br>
 Strings:
 <br>
-For the random string array/vectors I filled them using a modified version of the rand fuction.
+For the random string array/vectors I filled them using a modified version of the rand function.
 I assumed that the only ascii values to be desired were values of the english alphabet, capitalizations included.
 So I created a method called randAscii that would return the string "a" plus a random value from 0-94 (which guarantees we get a desired character).

 ```c++